GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/greater_perth_revised2023/multidomain_design/README.md

     * There would be 810x810 refined cells there (or 270x270 for coarsen-cells)
     * Notice that here we could NOT have set the patch size to be (0.1/4)x(0.1/4) -- because it would not contain an integer number of parent grid cells.
 * Next finer level is chosen to have 3x refinement in (0.1/3)x(0.1/3) degree patches
-    * This implies each patch would enclose 162x162 parent-grid cells, or 54x54 coarsend-cells.
+    * This implies each patch would enclose 162x162 parent-grid cells, or 54x54 coarsened-cells.
 Both are integers, so we are good --non-integers would cause problems.
     * Notice that here we could NOT have set the patch size to be (0.1/4)x(0.1/4) -- because it would not contain an integer number of parent grid cells.